 innogy is already one of the world’s largest operators of offshore wind farms.
-We want to further expand our activities in the fields of both offshore and onshore wind farms in the future.
-We are currently building new wind farms that have a combined capacity of several hundred megawatts.
+We intend to keep growing in this sector in the future.
+We are currently building new wind farms that have a combined capacity of several hundred megawatts primarily in the North Sea.

-And we round off our commitment to environmentally friendly power generation with projects revolving around other types of renewable energy sources such as solar power, hydropower and biogas.
+And we round off our commitment to environmentally friendly power supplies with projects revolving around other types of renewable energy sources such as solar power, hydropower and biogas.

 Wind power.
-Onshore wind turbines still generate the majority of our wind power today.
-However, an increasing number of wind farms are being built in the open sea.
-These offshore wind farms will be accepted by a larger number of people, since they are located far away from cities and villages.
+Onshore wind turbines still generate most of our wind power today.
+However, an increasing number of wind farms is being built in the open sea.
+Acceptance of these offshore wind farms among the population is also growing.
 Furthermore, offshore wind farms generate more electricity than the ones onshore, since the wind is much stronger and constant in the high seas.

 “Our sophisticated methods of analysing the data from our wind turbines enable us to detect any damage very early on, long before it causes downtimes.”